-- Support effective railcar maintenance and keep service reliable by: - Replacing poor or marginal condition components at shops. - -Facility. - Replacing aging shop equipment. - Rehabilitating employee facilities that are in poor or marginal condition.
+- Support effective railcar maintenance and keep service reliable by: - Replacing poor or marginal condition components at shops. - Making improvements to shops and yards at various locations, such as replacing the Holban Yard Fueling Facility. - Replacing aging shop equipment. - Rehabilitating employee facilities that are in poor or marginal condition.